OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 The following pseudocode will create the graphic unit menu (see [determining-compatible-units](#determining-compatible-units) for functions).
 As usual, all meters, groups and units use their id for the value.

+    // need database conn
     // Holds all units that are compatible with selected meters/groups Set compatibleUnits = {}
     // Holds all units that are not compatible with selected meters/groups Set incompatibleUnits = {}
     if (the currently selected unit is no unit (-99)) {
       // Every unit is okay/compatible in this case so skip the work needed below.
-      // Can only show unit types (not meters) and only displayable ones compatibleUnits = all units where type_of_unit is unit and (displayable is all or admin if user is admin => not none) } else {
+      // Can only show unit types (not meters) and only displayable ones.
+      // <current user type> is either all (not logged in as admin) or admin compatibleUnits = Unit.getVisibleUnitOrSuffix(<current user type>, conn)
+    } else {
       // Some meter or group is selected
       // Holds the units compatible with the meters/groups selected.